Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 • No dedicated mobile app yet.
 The platform is mobile-responsive (it works well in mobile browsers), but we don't have a native iOS or Android app.
 If you specifically want to study through an app, this is a limitation.
 It's on our roadmap, but it's not here today.

 Bottom line: thePsychology.ai is built for people who want adaptive, efficient studying at a price that doesn't hurt.
-Free trial, then $20/monththe lowest in this comparison.
+Free trial, then $40/month if you join in July (locked in), $50/month from August 1, the lowest monthly price in this comparison.
 But if you want a program with a 20-year track record or a native mobile app, we're not there yet.
 I'd rather you know that upfront than find out after you've committed.

 Feature Comparison Matrix